 Similar to the FGA, a Digital Transformation Assessment is an EAC-provided service that explores an organization’s product development system functionality.
 Our experts look at an organization’s operations and provide broad insight into improvement initiatives and establish a strategy for achieving operational improvement of a product development system.

 When working through this assessment, our team has candid one-on-one discussions with your team members where we uncover what is working well, any occurred costs, and evaluate optimization opportunities.

 The results that stem from an EAC Assessment are unmatched.
 Companies are discovering data they never knew were siloed, teams that were frustrated with processes, and many other disruptions in production.
 After uprooting and addressing these issues, companies like JR Automation, HyrdaForce, DRS, Merrick, and Systems Control are able quote more business and respond to customers faster – increasing their profit as well as employee and customer satisfaction.

-Similar to the functional PDSA, the Streamlined Product Development System Assessment focuses on the interviews and direct inputs from your team members.
+Similar to the functional DTA, the Streamlined Digital Transformation Assessment focuses on the interviews and direct inputs from your team members.
 However, it does not include an online survey and corresponding metric output.
-This assessment is offered as one variation of the Product Development System Assessment to fit your specific needs.
+This assessment is offered as one variation of the Digital Transformation Assessment to fit your specific needs.

 This assessment is a great fit for companies that have the desire to optimize their product development system, have the approval to move forward with the optimization, but are unsure where to start or what to focus on first.

 While there are a few exclusions from the full DTA in this assessment, our team still coordinates select participants to plan and schedule the execution of individual interviews with participants involved in the assessment.
 This process will be a higher level approach than a full DTA, and may not include as many details or metrics.
 This assessment is still an excellent tool to explore your current business functions and define a roadmap to success.

 Digital Manufacturing Assessment (DMA)